google.com, pub-4591360413847643, DIRECT, f08c47fec0942fa0

 Ergonomic Designs

-Future hard hats will likely include ergonomically designed designs that more comfortably fit human heads.
+Future hard hats will likely feature ergonomically designed models that provide a more comfortable fit for human heads.
 Incorporating form and function, they will strive to provide excellent protection and ease of use.

 3D Scanning and Adaptation